 - Click Here to see updates on my Facebook page for My Persuasive Presentations, LLC.
 These may be tips and tricks or updates about my own work.

 For “light editing,” I charge $30/hour with a minimum charge of 1-hour.
-Because of the COVID-19 pandemic, I have reduced my “heavier” writing and editing rates also to $30 an hour for Spring and Summer 2020.
+Because of the COVID-19 pandemic, I have reduced my “heavier” writing and editing rates also to $30 an hour for 2020.

 That rate is about half my usual fee and is the fee charged by beginning writers.
 I’m not a beginner.

-As any writer/editor or project manager knows, writers are charging for their research, meeting, and writing time, as well as for their expertise.
+As any writer/editor or project manager knows, writers are charging for their research, meeting, writing, and editing time, as well as for their expertise.
 So, aside from the actual research and writing hours, this is how I charge for meeting time.

 Reduced Rates for Zoom or In-Person Meetings

-- I usually charge $60/hour prorated into 15-minute increments.
-However, I’ve reduced these rates also for the Spring and Summer of 2020 because of the pandemic.
+- After that, I usually charge $60/hour prorated into 15-minute increments.
+However, I’ve cut these rates also for 2020 because of the pandemic.

 - Since Zoom requires no travel time or expense, and if you are a first-time client, I will cut that rate to $40/hour for a small to medium-size project.
 That charge is prorated into 15-minute increments, as follows.